Fragile (film): Plot

 Amy goes up to the second floor through a hidden trapdoor.
-She finds an old photograph of a girl in a wheelchair with a nurse and a film-reel which shows the girl on a medical treatment for osteogenesis imperfecta or "brittle bone disease".
+She finds an old photograph of a girl in a wheelchair with a nurse and a film reel which shows the girl receiving treatment for osteogenesis imperfecta, also known as "brittle bone disease."
 The photograph is labelled, "Charlotte and Mandy, 1959."
-Charlotte begins to appear in front of a metal door shown as a grey tall figure with braces on her legs.
+Charlotte begins to appear in front of a metal door, taking the form of a tall, grey figure with orthotic braces on her legs.
 Maggie saves Amy, dropping her favorite blanket, "Mr. Sleepy" in the process.
-Amy and Dr. Robert view the film and Robert explains the disease Charlotte suffered from was a sickness that causes the patient's bones to be susceptible to fractures.
+Amy and Dr. Robert view the film, and Robert explains that the disease Charlotte suffered from was a sickness that causes the patient's bones to be susceptible to fractures.
 Doctors had built orthotic braces for Charlotte to wear, in the hopes of strengthening her bones.
 Amy now believes Charlotte is the vengeful ghost of the little girl who is hurting the children.
-She searches the records but no child called Charlotte existed.
+She searches the hospital's medical records, but finds no evidence of Charlotte.

 Amy finally learns why the upstairs ward is closed.
 The nurse caring for the little girl had become obsessed with her.
 When the treatments began to work and the child improved, she started purposely breaking the girl's bones and eventually murdered the child.
-She then put on the child's braces and leapt down an elevator shaft, to her death.
+She then put on the child's braces and committed suicide by jumping down an elevator shaft.
 Robert shows Amy a file he found which proves that "Mandy" is the child's name and "Charlotte" is in fact, the obsessed nurse.
-Amy realizes Charlotte wants the children.
+Amy realizes Charlotte wants to harm the children.

-The hospital starts falling apart because of Charlotte's rage as the staff desperately try to evacuate the children, assisted by additional staff from St. James's.
-As help arrives, Amy realises that everything is suddenly calm, and Mrs. Folder says that Maggie is missing.
-Amy realises that Maggie went to get her 'Mr Sleepy' and runs to the abandoned ward.
+The hospital begins to be torn apart by Charlotte's paranormal psychic powers as the staff desperately try to evacuate the children, assisted by additional staff from St. James's.
+As the evacuation takes place, Amy realises that everything has suddenly become eerily calm, and Mrs. Folder says that Maggie is missing.
+Amy realises that Maggie went to get her blanket, and runs to the abandoned ward to rescue her.
 Weak and exhausted, Maggie is in Mandy's old room.
-Despite Charlotte's presence, Amy determinedly picks up Maggie and tries to reach the trapdoor but Charlotte causes the floor to destabilise and Amy's leg is impaled by a piece of metal, causing major bleeding.
+Despite Charlotte's presence, Amy determinedly picks up Maggie and tries to reach the trapdoor but Charlotte causes the floor to begin to break.
+Amy's leg is pierced by a piece of metal, causing her to bleed profusely.
 As the two escape the second floor by jumping through the trapdoor, Maggie succumbs to her illness and stops breathing.
-Despite Amy's desperate attempts, the little girl dies in her arms.
+Despite Amy's desperate attempts to resuscitate her, the little girl dies in her arms.
 Amy then also collapses from blood loss.

-Robert futilely tries to revive her with a defibrillator but Amy's heart stops beating.
-As the medical team step back, we see Maggie's ghost give Amy a "pure love" kiss, similar to the one she watched in Sleeping Beauty earlier, and Amy begins to breathe again.
+Robert tries to revive her with a defibrillator, but Amy's heart stops beating.
+As the medical team step back, Maggie's ghost gives Amy a "pure love" kiss, and Amy comes back to life.
 The movie ends as Amy wakes up in a different hospital with Robert at her side.
-An elderly patient notices Maggie's smiling ghost sitting on Amy's bedside - staying close to what she loved best in life.
+An elderly patient notices Maggie's smiling ghost sitting at Amy's bedside - staying close to who she loved best in life.